nervosnetwork/rfcs/rfcs/0006-node-discovery/0006-node-discovery.md

 * Send connected node informations with `Nodes` message
 * We use `multiaddr` as node address format (no `/p2p/` field, it is considered as *misbehavior* to break this rule)

+Every time client startup, if PeerStore's address list is empty, it will try to issue DNS requests to initialize address list, if DNS requests failed it will fallback to hard coded address list.

 ## Discovery Methods
 ### DNS Addresses
-When first time startup, if discovery service is needed, local node then issues DNS requests to learn about the addresses of other peer nodes.
+When first time startup (bootstrap stage), if discovery service is needed, local node then issues DNS requests to learn about the addresses of other peer nodes.
 The client includes a list of host names for DNS services that are seeded.
 DNS server addresses can be replaced by command line arguments.

 ### Hard Coded "Seed" Addresses
 The client contains hard coded IP addresses that represent ckb nodes.
 Those addresses only are used when DNS requests all failed.
 Once the local node has enough addresses (presumably learned from the seed nodes), the client will close seed node connections to avoid overloading those nodes.
 "Seed" addresses can be replaced by command line arguments.